seamusdemora/PiFormulae/ForAnyoneWhoOwnsARaspberryPiZero-2-3.md

 While this worked, it might leave you "*scratching your head*" if - like me - you wonder about these additional dependencies we were obliged to install: `pastebinit`, `raspi-utils-eeprom`,  `raspi-utils-otp` and  `raspinfo`.
 My quick read on these options is that ***none of them*** really add anything useful for most users.

 All Raspberry Pis (incl Zero, 2 and 3) have a small amount of OTP (one-time programmable) memory, so the `raspi-utils-otp` may have utility for some users.
-Likewise, `raspinfo` is a "reporting tool" used to facilitate data gathering when (for example) submitting an Issue or bug report. `pastebininit` is a "command-line pastebin client" :) - yeah, used for posting stuff to pastebin.
-And `raspi-utils-eeprom` is another useless package for Zero, 2 and 3 owners.
+Likewise, `raspinfo` is a "reporting tool" used to facilitate data gathering when (for example) submitting an Issue or bug report. `pastebininit` is a "command-line pastebin client" :) - yeah, used for posting stuff to pastebin **!?!** And `raspi-utils-eeprom` is another useless package for Zero, 2 and 3 owners.
+Wonder why it wasn't part of the `rpi-eeprom` package?

 But the burning question in my mind at least is this: "How and why are any of these packages ***dependencies*** for the `raspi-utils` package which includes only `vcgencmd`, `dtoverlay`, and `dtparam`?"
-And once again, it is my belief that there are no real, true dependencies on `pastebininit` - or any of the others; they are "dependencies" only in weak, lazy or confused minds - like *Chief Know-Nothing's*.
-As such - they are probably all prime candidates for "dummy packages" created by `equivs`.
+And once again, it is my belief that there are no real, true dependencies on `pastebininit` - or any of the others; they are "dependencies" only in weak, lazy or confused minds.
+Is this *Chief Know-Nothing's* idea of *"being tidied up as part of ongoing package fragmentation work"* **??** And so, these package *"dependencies"* for `raspi-utils` are probably all prime candidates for "dummy packages" created by `equivs`.
 But you can read the `man` pages for the three (3) utilities in `raspi-utils`, and make your own evaluation.
+Finally, and to close this recipe, I'd like to say that fortunately for us, very few RPi employees are as arrogant and stupid as *Chief Know-Nothing*.

 ## References: